mayekukhisa/gxt/README.md

 ## Features

-> **Note:** There are currently no features yet.
-This tool is in its early stages of development.
+-  Override both author and committer dates for commits.

 ## Getting started

 This guide shows how to obtain a copy of the project and get the tool running on your local machine.

-### System requirement
+### System requirements

-This project depends on the command-line tool below being available in your environment:
+This project depends on the command-line tools below being available in your environment:

 -  `java`
+-  `git`
+-  `date` from GNU coreutils

 ### Downloading the codebase